opendomo/ODControl2/README.md

 # ODControl2
 This is the development repository for ODControl2 project, and it contains all the files used in the web interface and embedded configuration tools.
-Each file size limit is 1010Bytes, so it's crucial to optimize size and loading times.
+Each file size limit is 1010 Bytes, so it's crucial to optimize size and loading times.

 ## Range reorganization